jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: If one places a tiny amount of liquor on a scorpion, it will instantly go mad and sting itself to death.
+⚡<!-- FUNFACT --> Fun fact: Daylight Saving Time is not observed in most of the state of Arizona and parts of Indiana.

 </div>